Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Introduction

 While numerous studies have sought to quantify social stereotypes using word embeddings~\citep{caliskan2017semantics, bhatia2017semantic, garg2018word, lewis2020gender, charlesworth2021gender, jones2020stereotypical, kozlowski2019geometry}, the majority focus on Western contexts and largely neglect Asian or non-Western settings.
-In particular, Japan offers unique analytical value for studying stereotype changes since it has undergone profound and rapid societal transformations between 1900 and 1999.
-Following its defeat in World War I I, Japan experienced a dramatic increase in Western influence, which significantly impacted social norms in Japan.
-Especially, gender roles in the workplace and politics were a key area of these influences; the US-led allied force imposed structural changes to dismantle Japan’s patriarchal system to raise women's status in the workplace and politics.
-Despite the unique trajectory of gender norm changes in Japan, There has been no quantitative study on gender stereotypes in Japan during this period, making it impossible to directly observe how gender stereotypes evolved~\citep{pharr1981political, molony2018feminism, okuyama2021empowering, van2022equality}.
+Among these underexplored non-Western contexts, Japan offers unique analytical value for studying stereotype change because it underwent profound and rapid societal transformations during the 20th century.
+Following World War I I and the subsequent U.S.-led Allied occupation, Japan experienced a dramatic increase in Western influence, which could have significantly impacted social norms in Japan.
+Gender roles in the workplace and politics were key areas of these reforms; the U.S.-led Allied occupation (1945--1952) imposed structural changes to dismantle Japan’s patriarchal system to raise women’s status in the workplace and politics~\citep{pharr1981political, molony2018feminism, okuyama2021empowering, van2022equality}.
+Despite the abrupt introduction of Western-led legal and institutional reforms aimed at restructuring gender hierarchies, there has been no quantitative study showing that these formal changes produced corresponding transformations in widely held gender stereotypes, making it impossible to directly observe how they evolved.